-The File Transfer Protocol (FTP) MAY be used to transport Event Messages from PacketCable network element to the RKS.
+The File Transfer Protocol (FTP) [24] MAY be used by a PacketCable network element to transport Event Messages to the RKS.
+The RKS MUST have FTP Server support.
 If this transport protocol is used, the RKS hosts an FTP server to accept files transferred by the PacketCable network element.
 The PacketCable network element acts as the FTP client, pushing the files to the RKS for processing.